bhushan00/linuxcnc-plasmac/configs/sim/gmoccapy/plasmac/README.md

 Ohmic Test enables the ohmic probe to test for a shorted torch.

 ***
-####TOOL HANDLING
+#### TOOL HANDLING
 Tool handling is done by remapping the T word, so a M6 Tn will load the parameters associated with tool number n.
-So if you don't want to use this feature then you can comment out:
+If you don't want to use this feature then you can comment out:
 - REMAP = T prolog=plasmac_tool_prolog ngc=plasmac_tool epilog=plasmac_tool_epilog
 in the in file.

 The standard LinuxCNC tool table is bypassed and a plasmac specific tool table is used.
 The tool table name is derived from **[EMC]MACHINE** in the in file, so a machine named METRIC_PLASMAC would have a tool table named metric_plasmac_tool.tbl.

 Tool numbers do not need to be consecutive nor do they need to be in numerical order.
 The maximum allowed tool number is 99999 as I believe this is the largest LinuxCNC will accept.

 When a tool is changed it only changes the cut parameter, LinuxCNC knows nothing of the tool or its offsets. (i.e. it does NOT do a real tool change)